September 1st, Year of our Fair Lord 10, Central City, Capital Mansion

 There was a stretch of silence so tight it seemed to fray.

-“I dreamed the world was ending.
-I couldn’t help it,” she said slowly.
+“I dreamed the world was ending,” she said slowly.
 “Maybe that part was Flask, I don’t know.
 But that I had to do something about it…” She looked up.
 “That part was not a dream.
-It was a drive.”
+It was my drive.”

 “Who’s to say that wasn’t them pulling your strings too?”